k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 <img src="/articles/26_fabric_security/images/03_fabric_LUencryption_studio.png">

-There is a parameter in config.ini called ENTITY_ENCRYPTION_MODE that controls the two LUI encryption modes supported by Fabric.
-The modes are ON_SAVE and MDB, and each are described below:
+There is a parameter in config.ini called ENTITY_ENCRYPTION_MODE, which controls the 2 LUI encryption modes supported by Fabric.
+The modes are ON_SAVE and MDB, and each is described below:

 > **ON_SAVE** (default value from 6.5.4): Encrypt the LUI when saving it the storage layer.
 > The encryption is done after the compression.
 The advantage of using this encryption mode is twofold compared to the non-encrypted mode: